 Note: After the update command, new application configurations becomes available to start, but do not start automatically until the supervisor service restarts or system reboots (even if autostart option is not disabled).

-During task 1, we have created a “build” folder where we put all code that is deployed in the others tasks.
-If all these tasks finish successfully, the platform will mark the latest build folder as “release” by symlinking them as “current”.
+During task 1, we have created a “build” folder where we put all code that is deployed in the others actions.
+If all these actions finish successfully, the platform will mark the latest build folder as “release” by symlinking them as “current”.

 If you would need to review the active codebase you can goto the “current” folder on the Node.js instance.